SCPI commands COM5003 - Reference session

 On this model, the user can:

-Note: Values in 'Valid string' may vary.
+Note: Values in 'Valid strings' may vary.
 To get the current, use channel's 'Catalog' queries.

 Selection